llsoftsec/llsoftsecbook/book.md

 attacker can collect side channel information about the program execution on a processor.
 If the processor is used to handle cryptographic operations, the side channel information can be used to deduce the crypto key(s) or the data being processed.
-Please note that some forms of side channel attacks (e.g. rowhammer, voltjockey) do not require physical access, but those attacks are not covered in this section.
+Please note that some forms of physical attacks (e.g. fault injection attacks like rowhammer and voltjockey) do not require physical access, but those attacks are not covered in this section.

 ### How is information leaked?
-The most common physical access side channel attack method is to capture the voltage and current consumption of the device during its operation.
+The most common physical access side channel attack method is to capture the voltage or current consumption of the device during its operation.
 Every time a flip-flop toggles, the switching activity results in a small current spike.
 Even though there is capacitance on the power distribution connections inside the chip, the toggling of registers (composed of flip-flops) still results in variations in the power supply current, which can be observed easily.
-Because the connections for delivering power (at the power supply, printed circuit board, on chip packages as well as on the silicon dices) also contain resistance, the variation of electrical current in the chip’s power supply also results in variations in the power supply voltage.
+Because the connections for delivering power (at the power supply, printed circuit board, on chip packages as well as on the silicon dies) also contain resistance, the variation of electrical current in the chip’s power supply also results in variations in the power supply voltage.
 Again, this can be observed easily if the attacker has physical access to the device.
-If an attacker has access to data acquisition equipment that can record the current/voltage/power patterns, the attacker can record the “power signature” for different crypto operations, including the power signature using different data inputs.
-By applying analysis techniques like differential power analysis, the attacker could extract the information being processed.
+If an attacker has access to data acquisition equipment that can record the current/voltage/power patterns, he/she can record the “power signature” for different crypto operations, including the power signature using different data inputs.
+By applying analysis techniques like differential power analysis, the attacker can extract the information being processed.
 One additional form of side-channel leakage is electro-magnetic radiation.
-Because the processor’s clock frequency is usually in the radio frequency (RF) range, the wires and tracks on the PCB become small antenna and the ripples in the processor’s voltage/current results in radio frequency signals.
+Because the processor’s clock frequency is usually in the radio frequency (RF) range, the wires on the die and the tracks on the PCB become small antennas, and the ripples in the processor’s voltage/current results in radio frequency signals.
 Although the RF power radiated can be tiny, it still means that an attacker can observe the side-channel leakage if he/she is in close proximity from the device and has the right equipment to amplify and record the RF power signature.
 However, the risk of such attack can be reduced by reducing the radiation energy level using:

 - Shielding around the device, including ground plate on the circuit board.
 - Coupling capacitors on power supply tracks on the printed circuit board.